Can AI recommendation algorithms provoke new interests instead of recycling familiar preferences?

 The industry standard for recommendations is collaborative filtering, meaning that recommendations are produced through a logic of resemblance.
 If two users have enjoyed similar movies in the past, and one of these users enjoys a new offering, that offering will be recommended to the other user.

 The idea is that the recommendations will be unfamiliar given that they emerge from different types of people.
-But, they will not be simply random because overlap exists between the two.
-Finally, the reason for the offering will be explained.
-This will empower users to control the experiment in novel preferences, and so increase engagement.
+But, they will be engaging because a resonance exists between the two.

-Technical conclusion: the strategy is provocation, not accuracy.
+Technical conclusion: the recommendation strategy is provocation, not accuracy.
 It seeks to provoke new interests, instead of accurately offering recommendations that resemble past preferences.

-The Curiosity Engine project increases human freedom, contributes to an open and diverse society, and helps platforms maintain their users.
+By provoking new interests and possibilities, the Curiosity Engine project increases human freedom, contributes to an open and diverse society, and helps platforms maintain their users.